 External links point to pages on other websites.
 They can be used to cite sources, provide additional information, or link to relevant resources.

 From a semantic perspective, external links show search engines how your content connects to the wider web of knowledge.
+(You may have noticed we linked out to HubSpot and a Princeton study earlier in this very article.
+That was on purpose.)

 Example: Let’s go back to that bicycle store.
 On your “Trailblazer X” product page, you might include an external link to a review of that bike model on a reputable cycling website.
 This link tells search engines: